 There just isn't.

-They don't have anybody, they haven't been cultivating anybody.
+They haven't been cultivating anybody.

-Do you know the story of Tim Russert getting this job?
+I mean, do you realize, do you know the story of Tim Russert getting this job?

 I think it was Lawrence Grossman then who hired him.

-And at the time, Meet the Press was a was uh had a moderator and three journalists versus the one politician who was the guest, and I think it was Lawrence Spivak who was the last one, maybe Garrick Utley, and out of the blue, Michael Gartner, who was running NBC at the time, said, Tim, we want you to do this show.
+And out of the blue, Michael Gartner, who was running NBC at the time, said, Tim, we want you to do this show.

 He had never been on television.

-The reason they wanted him to do the show was that you know these the NBC has executive meetings every morning in the president's suite, and they served breakfast in there, and Russert would go into those meetings and just dazzle everybody with inside information on politics and issues and what was coming down the pike and what he knew.
+And they serve breakfast in there, and Russert would go into those meetings and just dazzle everybody with inside information on politics and issues and what was coming down the pike and what he knew.

-And he said, No way.
+And he said, no way.

-I've never been a you look at my face, it looked like I've been carved out of a potato.
+It looks like I've been carved out of a potato.

 No way.

-And they finally, in in 1991, he started working NBC, I think in 84, 88.
+And they finally, in 1991, he started working NBC, I think, in 84, 88.

-In 1991, they asked him to do it, and uh he did it, and I first met him in 1992 in Houston at a party at the Republican convention that the uh that the Novak Evans and Novak threw.
+And I first met him in 1992 in Houston at a party at the Republican convention that the Novak, Evans and Novak threw.

-Uh and the th the first thing I noticed about Tim Russert, and I put this on our website on Friday afternoon, he had this perpetual smile built onto his face.
+And the first thing I noticed about Tim Russert, and I put this on our website on Friday afternoon, he had this perpetual smile built onto his face.

 Every time you saw Tim Russert, he was smiling.